mishhan/docker-psu/README.md

 ## Task

 1. Create a postgres image with fullfield database
-2. Create a python image with a machine learning library
-3. Create a python image with a machine learning library which uses as a dataset a table / database tables from the first image and gives the result of machine learning on screen
+2. Create a python image with a machine learning library which uses as a dataset a table / database tables from the first image and gives the result of machine learning on screen
 4. Create a **_compose_** file that includes a description of 2 services based on the created images
 5. Run the script from the second image to demonstrate the results